 Homeschooling: While there is not currently an official New Boston home schooling group, contact Karina Betrand for more info on area resources. • 487-2102 • www.nhhomeschooling.org

 Art Lessons for Kids: Jeanne Bisceglia • 448 Clark Hill Rd • 487-2572

 Art Lessons for Adults: Eileen Belanger • 24 Francestown Rd • 487-5522

 Music Lessons: The New Boston Central School offers band for 5th & 6th graders, with music lessons available.
-The middle & high school also offer band as well as strings.
-There are also private lessons available from area musicians.
+The middle & high school offer band as well as strings.
+Private lessons are also available from area musicians

 Piano • Ann Marie Ashford • 25 Davis Lane • 487-2608